mgomes/api_auth/README.md

 ## How it works

-1. A canonical string is first created using your HTTP headers containing the content-type, content-MD5, request URI and the timestamp.
+1. A canonical string is first created using your HTTP headers containing the content-type, content-MD5, request path and the date.
 If content-type or content-MD5 are not present, then a blank string is used in their place.
-If the timestamp isn't present, a valid HTTP date is automatically added to the request.
+If the date isn't present, a valid HTTP date is automatically added to the request.
 The canonical string is computed as follows:

-    canonical_string = 'http method,content-type,content-MD5,request URI,timestamp'
+    canonical_string = 'http method,content-type,content-MD5,request path,date'

+    e.g. canonical_string = 'POST,application/json,,request_path,Tue, 30 May 2017 03:51:43 GMT'

 2. This string is then used to create the signature which is a Base64 encoded SHA1 HMAC, using the client's private secret key.

 3. This signature is then added as the `Authorization` HTTP header in the form:

-    Authorization = APIAuth 'client access id':'signature from step 2'
+    AUTHORIZATION = APIAuth 'client access id':'signature from step 2'

+    Used in a request this would look like:

+    curl -X POST --header 'Content-Type: application/json' --header "Date: Tue, 30 May 2017 03:51:43 GMT" --header "Authorization: ${AUTHORIZATION}"  http://my-app.com/request_path`

 5. On the server side, the SHA1 HMAC is computed in the same way using the request headers and the client's secret key, which is known to only